Princeton-CDH/cdh-ansible/docs/README.md

 ### Step 4: Verify your access to the CDH server

-1. Open your terminal
+1. Open your terminal.
-2. SSH to the host (e.g., `ssh pulsys@cdh-test-web1.princeton.edu`)
+2. SSH to the host you just updated access to (e.g., `ssh pulsys@cdh-test-web1.princeton.edu`).
-3. Confirm you can successfully log in
+3. Confirm you can successfully log in.
+    - If the login works without a password prompt, your key was successfully installed.

 Note: The `pulsys` account has full `sudo` permissions.
 For running applications, we use a non-privileged deploy account called `conan`.
-To switch to the conan account while logged in as pulsys, simply type `conan` shortcut at the command prompt.
+To switch to the conan account while logged in as pulsys, simply type `conan` at the command prompt.

+### Troubleshooting Tips
+- If you're prompted for a password, it usually means your SSH key wasn’t correctly loaded.
+- You can run `ssh -v [hostname]` (e.g., `ssh -v pulsys@cdh-test-web1.princeton.edu`) to see what keys your SSH client is trying — look for lines like: `debug1: Offering public key: /Users/you/.ssh/id_ed25519`.
+- If no key is offered, your SSH key might not be loaded into your SSH agent.
+Check by running `ssh-add -l` in the terminal.
+    - It should output your SSH key (e.g., `2048 SHA256:xyz... /Users/you/.ssh/id_ed25519 (ED25519)`).
+    - If it says `The agent has no identities`, it means your key is not loaded.
+Load it with `ssh-add ~/.ssh/id_ed25519`.

+### (Optional) Automatically load key on login (macOS)
+To avoid adding your key manually every time:
+- To always use the pulsys account and the appropriate SSH key, add the following snippet to your `~/.ssh/config` (create it if it doesn’t exist: `nano ~/.ssh/config`):
+    ```
+    Host [hostname] (e.g., cdh-web3.princeton.edu)
+        User pulsys
+        IdentityFile ~/.ssh/id_ed25519
+        IdentitiesOnly yes
+    ```